 Virtually all career services that were available to you as a CMC student are available to you as an alumna/us.
-The Career Services Center does not charge alumni for any service offered.
+The Career Services Center does not charge alumni for any services other than access to online assessment tools.

 Job Listings for Alumni